OpenTermsArchive/docs/CONTRIBUTING.md

 # Contributing to this repository

-## Contributions to make

-You can add documents for tracking by submitting a pull request either using the GUI contributing tool, or by creating a JSON file.
-There are three kind of contributions you can make:

-- Adding declarations to a collection;
-- Updating declarations in a collection;
-- Removing declarations from a collection.

 ## 🚀 How to Contribute

 - You can check the open issues in this repository, assign yourself and solve them.
-These issues are related to terms that need to be updated.
-Read more from our [documentation](https://docs.opentermsarchive.org/contributing-terms/#maintaining-declarations)
-- You can also add terms to this repository either by adding JSON files or using the contribution tool
+- You can also make suggestions for additions or modifications of this documentation website.

-You can check the documentation for detailed information on [contributing terms](https://docs.opentermsarchive.org/contributing-terms/).

 ## 📜 Read our Code of Conduct